ZachHandley/AppwriteUtils/README.md

 ### Converters

-Converters take a value (in the import data) and convert it, before validating it or processing it
+Converters take a value (in the import data) and convert it, before validating it or processing it If the input is an array, the converter will be run on each value

 - `anyToString(value: any): string | null`
 - `anyToNumber(value: any): number | null`